TAMU-CPT/galaxy-apollo-docs/doc/Apollo.rst

    .. figure:: ./img/09-04.jpg
       :width: 100%

-      This model is not used by phages, but is used by the storage format that all of our data is stored in.
+      This model is used by GFF3 and eukaryotic annotation efforts.
+Prokaryotic annotations may exhibit differences.
+Many organisations also use different standards and subsets of GFF3.

 Many of you are probably familiar with the eukaryotic gene model.